 Guidance on content patterns and key concepts: Global Partnership — scope — societal architecture — actor maps — statute books — initiative books — resource books — three realm maps — government functions — industry sectors — municipal circles

-Development is inherently connected to changes in the interactions among actors, as well as changes in actor access to resources.
+Development is inherently connected to changes in the interactions among social actors, as well as changes in actor access to resources.

 As many actors participate, or have stakes, in concurrent and successive initiatives, much will be written about each actor, yet no initiative will provide and maintain a comprehensive and up-to-date description of the status quo, and there will be no consensus description.
 Facts and views about the current situation, statutes and the (expected) impact of statutes and initiatives are usually presented with a filter that is biased by opinion: